Tu Lan Cave Expedition Tour

 • River and stream crossings

-• 15m adventure abseil in the cave (directly guided and supervised by the guide)
+• 15m adventure abseil in the cave (the abseil equipment provided by Oxalis, directly guided and supervised by the guide).

 Read more